John Bargfeldt

-John Bargfeldt is an American softball coach who is the current assistant coach and pitching coach at Oklahoma State.
-He is the former head coach at Tulsa.
+John Bargfeldt is an American softball coach, who is a former assistant coach and pitching coach at Oklahoma State.
+He is also the former head coach at Tulsa.

 Coaching career

 On June 21, 2005, Bargfeldt was announced as the new head coach of the Tulsa softball program.
 On June 6, 2019, he announced his resignation as head softball coach at Tulsa to pursue better opportunities.

 On June 14, 2019, Bargfeldt was announced as the new pitching coach of the Oklahoma State softball program.
+On June 14, 2023, Bargfeldt announced his retirement from coaching.